 Though you may think that your body practices balancing every day, there are many exercises you can do to increase your stability.
 Studies have shown that doing balance exercises can help prevent falls and improve quality of life.
 Below is a list of strategies you can do for balance improvement.
 When trying balance exercises, it is important to have something stable nearby like a wall or sturdy chair so that you can grab it if needed.

 Stand on one leg and bend your other leg at the knee.
 Try focusing on a spot on the ground or the wall.
 Balance for several seconds while keeping your back straight.
 Try closing your eyes while balancing.
 Switch legs and try the technique again.

 Heel to Toe

 Walk in a straight line by touching the heel of one foot and the toe of the other foot.
-Now try this walking backwards.
-Next try with your eyes closed walking backwards and forwards.
+Now try this walking backward.
+Next try with your eyes closed walking backward and forwards.